 Instant Coffee: The Two-Minute Champion

-Pour water, stir, and you’re done
+Pour water, stir, taste, and adjust strength.

 Drip Coffee Maker with a Timer